-1. Know the Standard Deduction for Married Couples
+1. Understand the Standard Deduction

 2. Take Advantage of Higher Charitable Contribution Limits

-3. File Jointly to Deduct Educational Expenses
+3. File Jointly to Deduct Education Expenses

 4. Use Tax Breaks for High Medical Expenses